solidify/jira-azuredevops-migrator/docs/faq.md

 ### (Troubleshooting) I receive errors like: **VS403691: Update to work item 165 had two or more updates for field with reference name 'Custom.XXX'.
 A field cannot be updated more than once in the same update."**

 This error is usually indicative of incorrect configuration on the user's side.
-Please follow the checklist [here](https://github.com/solidify/jira-azuredevops-migrator/blob/master/docs/faq.md#troubleshooting-my-custom-field-is-not-migrated-correctlynot-migrated-at-all) to ensure that you do not have any issues with your `config.json` file.
+Please follow the checklist [here](https://github.com/solidify/jira-azuredevops-migrator/blob/master/docs/faq.md#troubleshooting-my-custom-field-is-not-migrated-correctlynot-migrated-at-all) (the section above this one, in the same document) to ensure that you do not have any issues with your `config.json` file.

 ## 4. Guideline for migrating multiple projects